 \subsection{Training Data Curation}

-Acknowledging the scarcity of ethically-sourced harmful data, we synthesized our training corpus by leveraging established red-teaming benchmarks—AdvBench, MM-SafetyBench, and HarmBench—as a conceptual foundation.
-Instead of using the original prompts directly, we employ GPT-4o to generate a new, distinct set of harmful instructions, ensuring no direct data leakage.
-This process yields a training corpus of approximately \textbf{10k} instances (8,545 harmful, 1,828 benign), with the harmful data distributed across speech overlap (6,640), speech-audio mixture (986), and multi-speaker dialogue (919) instances.
-The benign samples are used to prevent model collapse to only outputting the unsafe class.
-To ensure a rigorous evaluation of generalization, we enforced a strict cross-dataset validation protocol: for any given attack category, the source benchmark used to inspire the training prompts was held out from the test set.
+Acknowledging the scarcity of ethically-sourced harmful data, we curate the training corpus by following established text red-teaming benchmarks and employ GPT-4o to generate a new, distinct set of harmful instructions, ensuring no direct data leakage.
+This process yields a training corpus of approximately \textbf{10k} samples (8,545 harmful, 1,828 benign), with the harmful data distributed across SSO (6,640), SAO (986), and MSD (919) categories.
+The benign samples are used to prevent the model from only outputting the unsafe class.
+To ensure a rigorous evaluation of generalization, we enforced a strict cross-dataset validation protocol, that is, for any given attack category, the source benchmark used to inspire the training prompts was held out from the test set.